-When the Welding mode is set to LIFT TIG then the arc start can be achieved with the following procedure.
+LIFT TIG arc start can be achieved with the following procedure.

-Fig 10 Lift TIG Operation Procedure
+Fig 5 Lift TIG Operation Procedure

-- 1 Turn on the torch gas valve.
-Gas will start to flow on torch. - 2 Touch the electrode lightly against the work piece.
-A small current will pass through the electrode. - 3 While still holding the electrode against the work piece, roll the hand piece over until the cup rests on the work piece. - 4 Use the cup as a pivot point to roll the hand piece over allowing the electrode to lift of the work piece.
+- 1 Turn on the shielding gas. - 2 Touch the electrode lightly against the work piece. - While still holding the electrode against the work piece, roll the hand piece over until the cup rests on the work piece.

+Use the cup as a pivot point to roll the hand piece over allowing the electrode to lift of the work piece.